mokshmahajan2004/Hireonix-AI-Based-Smart-Interviewer/backend/interview_report.md

 ---

 ### Question 8
 **Q:** 8.
-Can you tell us about any notable achievements or accomplishments in your career as a Frontend Developer?
+Can you tell us about any certifications or additional training you have undertaken to enhance your skills?
 **A:**